Article

 Examples:

-the tallest building
+the tallest building (the tallest building)

-the strongest man
+the strongest man (the strongest man)

-the first time (the
+the first time (the first time)

-the second floor (the
+the second floor (the second floor)

-When Not To Use The Definite Article (When not use the
+When Not To Use The Definite Article (When not use the definite article)

 1. When we talk about something in general.